NickVolynkin/Sigma.Core/README.md

-# eclipse-composite-launch-configuration
+# Sigma
-An Eclipse plugin to provide management of composite launch configurations.
+An Eclipse IDE plugin for managing composite launch configurations.